We’re planning to build a new natural gas plant in Moose Jaw Industrial Park. This new power station will:

 Why we’re doing it

 Building a natural gas power station will provide us with a steady power source that runs 24/7.
 It’ll also support renewable energy generation.
-This’ll help us get closer to our goal of reducing emissions by 40% from 2005 levels by 2030.
+This will help us get closer to our goal of reducing emissions by 40% from 2005 levels by 2030.

 Our progress so far